aarthi31/metquest-test/README.md

 Folder whose structure is as shown:
 ```
    ├── mainfolder              # Folder
     ├── Example1               # Folder
-    │   ├── SBML model(s) of metabolic networks # XML files of the metabolic networks(COBRA-compatible)
+    │   ├──SBML model(s) of metabolic networks # XML files of the metabolic networks(COBRA-compatible)
-    │   ├── seed_mets.txt       # Text file containing the seed metabolites separated by a newline
+    │   ├──seed_mets.txt       # Text file containing the seed metabolites separated by a newline
-    │   ├── source_mets.txt     # Text file containing the source metabolites separated by a newline
+    │   ├──source_mets.txt     # Text file containing the source metabolites separated by a newline
     │   ├──target_mets.txt     # Text file containing the target metabolites separated by a newline
     │   ├──cutoff.txt          # Text file containing the size cut-offs separated by a newline
     └── ...
  ```